anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/convergence_analyser/convergence_analyser_H_V.md

         V_ResolutionFactor: A float representing the vertical mesh resolution multiplier (e.g., 1.0, 2.0).

     It identifies one simulation as the reference solution.
-This is hardcoded as a tuple, for instance (2.0, 2.0), representing the highest resolution run for both horizontal and vertical factors.
+This is hardcoded as a tuple, for instance (2, 2), representing the highest resolution run for both horizontal and vertical factors (note: now uses integer values).

 b.
 Mesh Reconstruction (reconstruct_mesh)

     This is a crucial and assumption-heavy step.
 The script does not read the mesh from the output files.
 Instead, it recreates it from scratch.

-    It assumes the model domain is a square of size 100textkmtimes100textkm.
+    It assumes the model domain is a square of size 100km×100km.

     It creates a 2D squaremesh where the number of horizontal nodes is scaled by the h_resolution_factor (e.g., 30 * h_resolution_factor).

+    It sets required miscellaneous attributes (filename, scenario, h_resolution_factor, v_resolution_factor) before parameterization.

     It parameterizes the model using the corresponding .py parameter file (e.g., IsmipF.py), which it assumes is in the parent directory.